AzrealWenttoMarket/AccordChatApp/README.md

 # AccordChatApp
-Accord, a new Era of chat application
+Accord, a new type of chat application